 The problem with fructose resides around the fact that it is converted immediately to fat by the liver, unlike straight glucose that is utilised by the body cells for energy.
 But even in this form, the body will still convert any unused portion to fat.

-In its natural unprocessed form – whole fruit , fructose is far less lethal due to the fibre content slowing down the conversion to fat, but even eating fruit in excess of 1 -2 pieces per day will tip you over the edge, especially the high sugar varieties such as grapes, watermelons, mangoes, banana’s and pineapple.
+The fructose contained in whole fruit is far less fattening, due to the naturally occurring fibre which acts to slow the conversion to fat.
+But even eating fruit in excess of 1 -2 pieces per day will tip your fructose consumption over the edge, especially the high sugar varieties such as grapes, watermelons, mangoes, bananas and pineapple.

-Dried fruit is not a healthy substitute either, in fact I nearly keel over when I see so many mothers feeding their kids an endless supply of dried fruit followed by a fruit juice poppa and dried crackers, hell you may as well just hand them the sugar bowel and the same goes for the grown up’s who start their day with a processed brand of cereal, toast and vegemite, followed by a cheese and tomato sandwich at lunch, a few biscuits from the cookie jar, a couple of soy lattes, maybe a chocolate bar to get you over the afternoon slump, washed down with a bowel of pasta or rice dish at night and desert and if you’re really unlucky a glass or two of wine or beer for good measure.
+Dried fruit is not a healthy substitute either, in fact I nearly keeled over when I see so many mothers feeding their kids an endless supply of dried fruit followed by a fruit juice poppa and dried crackers, hell you may as well just hand them the sugar bowl and the same goes for the grown up's who start their day with a processed brand of cereal, toast and vegemite, followed by a cheese and tomato sandwich at lunch, a few biscuits from the cookie jar, a couple of soy lattes, maybe a chocolate bar to get you over the afternoon slump, washed down with a bowl of pasta or rice dish at night and desert and if you're really unlucky a glass or two of wine or beer for good measure.
 A days food intake like this and you could be consuming as much carbohydrate as contained in nearly 7 cans of coke.
-So if you think drinking that many cans of coke is pretty insane, then you had better go back to the drawing board on your diet or listen up and get educated on what’s really good for you and will help you to shed that excess weight.
+So if you think drinking that many cans of coke is pretty insane, then you had better go back to the drawing board on your diet or listen up and get educated on what's really good for you and will help you to shed that excess weight.
 You can find the answers and much more in my book - Love Your Gut.
 Inside you'll find how to balance your diet with a mix of healthy fats, proteins and carbohydrates, in addition to quick and easy recipes, a healthy grocery shopping guide and digestive rehab and detox plan, to help heal your digestive function and get your body firing to become a natural fat burning machine and quit your sugar addiction for life.